.amazeeio.yml Example for Drupal 8 with Composer

 Other important things to note:

-• drush updb is called with the parameter --cache-clear=0 to ensure that there is no cache clear is called after the drush updb command has executed.
+-yis added right after thedrushcommand, as in some situations (likedrush rsync) drush would pass the-yto the subcommand (likersync) instead of interpreting it itself. drush updbis called with the parameter--cache-clear=0to ensure that there is no cache clear is called after thedrush updbcommand has executed.
 This to prevent a double running of a cache clear in case that there was an update to apply.
-Also to ensure that we call a cache clear on every deployment, because just having drush updb as a command itself is not enough, as drush updb will only call a cache clear if there actually was an update to apply.
+Also to ensure that we call a cache clear on every deployment, because just havingdrush updbas a command itself is not enough, asdrush updbwill only call a cache clear if there actually was an update to apply.